lzap/deacon/README.md

 ## Usage

 Go to Global settings to select name generator type and create new host without name in order to have a generated name.
+Possible types:

+* OFF - The feature is turned off.
-When MAC-based generation is selected and the host does not have a primary address MAC filled in (e.g. when using virtualization), random name is generated as a fallback mechanism.
+* MAC+RANDOM - When a host does not have a primary address MAC filled in (e.g. when using virtualization), random name is generated as a fallback mechanism.
+* MAC - MAC only generation - hosts without primary MAC address won't get generated name.
+* RANDOM - Random only generation.

 ## Contributing